GenomeDK/genomedk-docs/content/docs/projects-and-accounting.md

 ---

 A project folder is a workspace with access control and usage management tools.
-You can request project folders as you need them or manage access to project folders with the tools covered in this section.
-A project folder is the only way to *share* data between users on GenomeDK.
+You can request project folders as you need them and manage access to project folders with the tools covered in this section.
+A project folder is how multiple users on GenomeDK can collaborate.

-Project folders do not have any resource limits, but we send notifications to the project owner if resource usage in the project has increased significantly.
+Project folders do not have any resource limits, but we send notifications to the project owner if resource usage in the project has increased significantly, as well as monthly usage summaries.

 # Listing projects {#collaborating}

-You can list all of the projects you're a member of with:
+You can list all of the projects you're a member of:

 ```bash
 [fe-open-01]$ gdk-project-list